-As of March 31, 2021, we had outstanding an aggregate of 57,153,467 shares of common stock.
-Additionally, we had 5,880,688 options outstanding, which are exercisable into 5,880,688 shares of common stock, and 9,482,606 warrants outstanding, which are exercisable for 9,482,606 shares of common stock, subject to their vesting terms and limitations imposed by federal law on foreign ownership and control of U.S. airlines.
+As of September 30, 2021, we had outstanding an aggregate of 57,551,741 shares of common stock.
+Additionally, we had 5,592,191 options outstanding, which are exercisable into 5,592,191 shares of common stock, 7,634 shares of common stock that may be issued upon the vesting of outstanding RSUs and 9,482,606 warrants outstanding, which are exercisable for 9,482,606 shares of common stock, subject to their vesting terms and limitations imposed by federal law on foreign ownership and control of U.S. airlines.
 See "Description of Capital Stock-Limited Ownership and Voting by Foreign Owners."
-Of these shares, all of the 10,454,545 shares of common stock sold in our initial public offering and all of the 7,250,000 shares of common stock to be sold in this offering (or 8,337,500 shares assuming the underwriters exercise their option to purchase additional shares in full), will be freely tradable without restriction unless the shares are held by any of our "affiliates" as such term is defined in Rule 144 under the Securities Act, and without further registration under the Securities Act.
+Of these shares, all of the 10,454,545 shares of common stock sold in our initial public offering, all of the 8,337,500 shares of common stock sold in the secondary offering that closed on May 24, 2021 and all of the 8,500,000 shares of common stock to be sold in this offering (or 9,775,000 shares assuming the underwriters exercise their option to purchase additional shares in full), will be freely tradable without restriction unless the shares are held by any of our "affiliates" as such term is defined in Rule 144 under the Securities Act, and without further registration under the Securities Act.
 All remaining shares of common stock will be deemed "restricted securities" as such term is defined under Rule 144.

-Restricted securities may be sold in the public market only if they qualify for an exemption from registration under Rule 144 under the Securities Act, which is summarized below, or any other applicable exemption under the Securities Act, or pursuant to a registration statement that is effective under the Securities Act.
+Restricted securities may be sold in the public market only if they qualify for an exemption from registration under Rule 144 under the Securities Act, which is summarized below, or any other applicable exemption under the Securities Act, or pursuant to a registration statement that is effective under the Securities Act